On db-01

 ERROR 1130 (00000): Host 'db-01' is not allowed to connect to this MySQL server

-If you got the above error then everything is working fine - MySQL connected and refused to authorise the client.
-We'll create some valid accounts for this later.
-If you got a different error (such as the one below), check MySQL is running on both boxes and that the firewall rules are allowing connections from the correct hosts.
+That error is actually a good sign – MySQL connected and then refused to authorise the client.
+We’ll create proper replication accounts shortly.
+If you get a different error (like Can't connect to MySQL server on 'db-02' (10061)), check that MySQL is running on both boxes and that the firewall rules are correct.

 One-way replication